babunairofficial/javaScript/doItYourself/README.md

     Learned how to combine strings using the + operator.
     Explored string concatenation with variables.
     Practiced combining numbers and strings in expressions.
+# 9. Prompts
+    Learned how to use the prompt() function to get user input.
+    Explored storing user input in variables.
+    Practiced displaying user input through alerts and concatenation.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!